Device Types and Usage Instructions

 - SCSI EVS disks support transparent SCSI command transmission and allow the server OS to directly access the underlying storage media.
 Besides basic read/write SCSI commands, SCSI disks support advanced SCSI commands.

 Device type is configured during purchase.
 It cannot be changed after the disk has been purchased.

 Common Application Scenarios and Usage Instructions of SCSI EVS Disks

-- SCSI EVS disks: BMSs support only SCSI EVS disks, which can be used as either system disks or data disks.
+- SCSI EVS disks: BMSs support only SCSI EVS disks.

 - Shared SCSI EVS disks: Shared SCSI EVS disks must be used together with a distributed file system or cluster software.
 Because most cluster applications, such as Windows MSCS, Veritas VCS, and Veritas CFS, require the usage of SCSI reservations, you are advised to use shared EVS disks with SCSI.